federicovolponi/waybar-tailscale/README.md

 ### Exit Node Selection

-You can use right-click to select a exit node, its currently set to use `wofi` to display the exit-node selection box but you can update `MENU_CMD` to any of the below based on what you have installed.
+You can use right-click to select an exit node.
+`wofi`  it's currently set to display the exit-node selection box, but you can update `MENU_CMD` in the script to any of the below based on what you have installed:

 ```bash
 wofi --dmenu --prompt 'Select Exit Node'